openphilanthropy/unrestricted-adversarial-examples/contest_proposal.md

 (It is okay if the object is a photorealistic rendering of a bird/bicycle.)

+### Criteria for a valid unambiguous bird-or-bicycle image
-*The image is determined to be unambiguous ONLY IF all taskers answered "Definitely yes" to one class, "Definitely no" to the other class, the largest object is at least half of the image, is not truncated, is not occluded, and is not a depiction of any sort.*
+The image is determined to be valid only if all of the following hold true:

+1. all taskers answered "Definitely yes" to one class, "Definitely no" to the other class
+2. the largest object is at least 25% of the image (as per a bounding box)
+3. the image is not truncated, is not occluded, and is not a depiction of any sort.

 # Additional Contest Mechanics FAQ